Bolzano: Eurac Research

-The Eurac Research is a private research center headquartered in Bolzano.
+The Eurac Research is a private research centre headquartered in Bolzano.
 The research facility was founded in 1992 and initially had 12 employees.
-Meanwhile, the Center for Applied Research has more than 300 employees.
+Meanwhile, the centre has more than 700 employees.
 The topics of this institution include, for example, "Liveable Regions", "Diversity as Added Value" and "Healthy Society".
 The research has focused more on the Alpine region.
 Since 2002, the site has been located on Drusus Street, in the former fascist "GIL" building, which was then extensively renovated and integrated with modern buildings.
 In 2018, the research facility will lead the terraXcube in the NOI Techpark Bolzano.
 The terraXcube is a research infrastructure that can simulate the most extreme climatic conditions on earth.
 Air pressure, humidity and solar radiation can be simulated and changed simultaneously in one room.
 The aim is to investigate how humans react to extreme climatic conditions.
 Even machines can be tested in this simulator.